vuejs/docs/src/guide/migration/keycode-modifiers.md

 ## 3.x Syntax

 Since [`KeyboardEvent.keyCode` has been deprecated](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/keyCode), it no longer makes sense for Vue 3 to continue supporting this as well.
-As a result, it is now recommended to use the kebab-case name for any key you want to use as a modifier.
+As a result, it is now recommended using the kebab-case name for any key you want to use as a modifier.

 ```html
 <!-- Vue 3 Key Modifier on v-on -->